 See the words ‘Direct Mail’ and you might be tempted to ignore it, just like in real life.
-This blog is an attempt to explore how businesses can use direct mail for effective marketing strategies considering the changes of the 21st Century.
+This blog explores how businesses can use direct mail for effective marketing strategies considering the changes of the 21st Century.

 Direct mail is less used today than it has probably ever been since it was established with Royal Mail 500 years ago (seriously – RM was founded in 1516!).
 Today, businesses have e-mail.
 And why not?
 E-mail is quick.
 It’s incredibly cheap.
 You can track the opening rates of your messages.
 And if your business is online, your customers will be looking there too.

 But we must not forget a guiding law of business – competition.
 The age of e-mail is an opportunity for businesses.
-Twenty, even ten, years ago, most postal mail would have been briefly looked at or ignored because there was tons of it.
-Our e-mails receive the junk/delete/move-to-for-maybe-later treatment just like we did with direct mail.
+Twenty, even ten years ago, most postal mail would have been briefly looked at or ignored because there was tons of it.
+Our e-mails receive the junk/delete/move-to-for-maybe-later treatment just like they did with direct mail.

 The result is the idea that if we receive high-quality direct mail, we are now more likely to open and read it.